PMArkive/sm-misc/uphill-and-surf-physics.md

    - in the game, gravity is simulated by continuously decreasing the player's Z velocity over time.

 5. **surface normal:**
-   -l vector that points perpendicular to a surface, such as the ground or a ramp.
+   - vector that points perpendicular to a surface, such as the ground or a ramp.
    - it indicates the orientation of the surface and is used to calculate how the player's velocity should be adjusted when colliding with the surface.

 6. **origin:**